mala-lab/SEMPO/README.md

 SEMPO is a novel time series foundation model with significantly reduced model size and pre-training scale, yet demonstrating superior generalization ability on diverse downstream forecasting tasks.

-## 🎉 What's New
+## Updates/News

 * Oct 2025: Release of SEMPO library, along with SEMPO preprint now on [arXiv](https://arxiv.org/pdf/2409.16040).

 * Sep 2025: The [SEMPO Paper](https://arxiv.org/abs/2402.02592) has been accepted to NeurIPS 2025 as a Poster presentation!

-## 📋 Introduction
+## Introduction

-> This work proposes SEMPO, a novel lightweight foundation model that requires pretraining on relatively small-scale data, yet exhibits strong general time series forecasting.
+This work proposes SEMPO, a novel lightweight foundation model that requires pretraining on relatively small-scale data, yet exhibits strong general time series forecasting.
 SEMPO comprises two key modules: 1) energy-aware SpEctral decomposition module, that substantially improves the utilization of pre-training data by modeling not only the high-energy frequency signals but also the low-energy yet informative frequency signals that are ignored in current methods; and 2) Mixture-of-PrOmpts enabled Transformer, that learns heterogeneous temporal patterns through small dataset-specific prompts and adaptively route time series tokens to these prompt-based experts for parameter-efficient model adaptation across different datasets and domains.
 Equipped with these modules, SEMPO significantly reduces both pre-training data scale and model size, while achieving strong generalization.

 <p align="center">